GabrielRRussell/CookieCollector-3DS-/README.md

 # CookieCollector-3DS-
 A short Cookie Clicker-like app for the 3DS Family homebrew.
 Built using devkitPro in C.
+Link: github.com/GabrielRRussell/CookieCollector-3DS-/
+This application was created when I was first learning how to program using the language C.

 # Screenshots